 - Cactus KF36 (Vivtar 285HV)

-These speedlights above are all IGBT triggered power control, this results in shorter durations for lower power discharges.
+These speedlights above are have IGBT triggered power control, this results in shorter durations for lower power discharges.

 There are also some results from: